mediabeastnz/silverstripe-imgix/readme.md

 $Image.Pad(100, 100, CCCCCC) // Same as above but with a grey background

 // Responsive functions
-$Image.Responsive // Returns an image that is dynamically generated based on the size of the viewport
+$Image.Responsive // Returns an image that is dynamically generated based on the size of the viewport (Only available with imgix.js, see Responsive Images)

 // Automatic functions
 $Image.Compress // Returns an image using imgix's best-effort techniques to reduce the size of the image